ITSURENXD/Kivy/Notes.md

     DISADVANTAGE: can't accomodate for change in screen size

 # Layouts
-    1) Box Layout:
+1. Box Layout:
 stack vertically and horizontally

-    2) Anchor Layout
+2. Anchor Layout
 puts objects on all sides of the screen

-    3) Grid Layout
+3. Grid Layout
-        puts objects in the column and row format
+puts objects in the column and row format.
+It is *mandatory* to specify rows and cols.
+[IMP] Size_hint may not work here because of multiple rows or column.

+4. StackLayout:
+gets stacked on multiple lines. need size of elements, which can be indiviaully unique.
+However they may not be scrolled hence the need of scroll view

-    4) Scroll view:
+5. Scroll view:
-        one long object that can be scrolled
+one long object that can be scrolled.
+[IMP] needs size of the item to be scrolled: we can use self.minimum_height to get away most of the times

-    5) Page layout:
+6. Page layout:
 Page like layout

 Layouts can't use size and pos as they are decided by the layout itself based on the availabe screen   space.
 However, we may use the size_hint and pos_hint to give a size based on proportion to its default size where 1=100%
 Also, layouts CAN use size and pos if we put size_hint: None,None.
 In this case, width and height can be used instead of size

+# Embedding
+Layouts can be imbedded inside another layout of different kind. and can be spaced with a __spacing: "<number> dp"__

+# shortcuts
+Instead of creating classes in the py file we can simply define it in the kv with <anme of the class>@<layout>